TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 ## 2. Create
 - 2.1 As a user, I can create a reading list.
     * The reading list is displayed.
+    * Creating a list will lead to a form filling in the necessary information about the list.
+    * When the action is done, there should be a list object on the sercver.

 - 2.2 As a user, I can create a reading group.
     * The group is displayed.
 - 2.3 As a user, I can add metadata tags to each article.